 Euglena, belonging to the family euglenaceae and phyla euglenophyta, contains over 1,000 species and is incredibly diverse and resilient, able to exist in any water body around the world as well as most moist soil types.
 Typically green or red, this type of algae is often quite alarming – and for good reason.
-When euglena is present, you typically won’t know it until a bloom occurs, often bright crimson in color.
+When euglena is present, you typically won’t know it until a bloom occurs, often turning water bright crimson in color.
 These blooms are incredibly toxic, and will result in fish and vegetation die offs unless brought under control.
 Unfortunately, most euglena species do not respond to manual or biological controls, so you’ll have to either entirely drain your water body and replace it with fresh water, or utilize chemical products to kill off the bloom.
 The most effective chemical controls for euglena often contain copper or sodium carbonate.
 The downside of employing chemical controls, as discussed in previous articles, is the potential to harm the flora and fauna in your lake or pond.
 There are no known benefits of euglena, other than its presence indicating poor water quality and thus warning that something needs to change.

 5) Chara Algae